fvdsn/nope/README.md

 ## Printing to the terminal

-`print` and `echo` are similar functions, they take one argument, print the value to the terminal, and returns it.
+`print` and `echo` are similar functions, they take one argument, print the value to the terminal, and return it.
 The difference is that `print` prints the raw string converted value, while `echo` prints a colored internal representation of the value.

 In the repl, each submission is echoed after execution.